javajuice1337/RustPlusBot/plugin examples/turretrotation.md

 - Smart Switches named `TurretSwitch1` through `TurretSwitch9`
 - Smart Alarms named `TurretAlarm1` through  `TurretAlarm9`

+> [!NOTE]
-> Note: For a setup that has less than 9 switches and alarms, use team chat command `!seqmax` to set the amount.
+> For a setup that has less than 9 switches and alarms, use team chat command `!seqmax` to set the amount.

 The plugin implements the following team chat commands allowing you to configure it: